complexlogic/flex-launcher/extra/docs/configuration.md

 Default: false

+#### MouseSelect
+Defines whether the left mouse button can be used to select the highlighted entry.
+This setting is intended to support gyroscopic mouse devices where the enter/ok button functions as a mouse left click instead of the keyboard enter button.

+Default: false

 ## Creating Menus
 At least one menu must be defined in the configuration file, and the title must match the ```DefaultMenu``` setting value.
-The title of the menu is the section name.
-Any title may be used that is not reserved for another section, such as "Settings", and "Gamepad".
-The entries of the menu are implemented as key=value pairs.
+The title of a menu is its section name.
+Any title may be used that is not reserved for another section, such as "Settings", "Gamepad", etc. The entries of the menu are implemented as key=value pairs.
 The name of the key will be ignored by the program, and is therefore arbtrary.
 However, it is recommended to pick something intutitive such as Entry1, Entry2, Entry3, etc. The entry information is contained in the value.

 Each entry value contains 3 parts of information in order: the title, the icon image path, and the command to run when the button is clicked.
 These are delimited by semicolons:
 ```